 What Is Customer Discovery?

 The term "customer discovery" was first termed by Eric Ries and Steve Blank in their Lean Startup Methodology.
 There, it states that customer discovery is the process of finding and understanding your target market before investing in development.
 Customer discovery is the first step in customer development which is overarching framework that prepares startups with the *best chance* to experience exponential growth.
+You can gain valuable insight into industry trends and customer needs through customer discovery.

 Customer discovery is a scientific approach where you make hypotheses about your users and test those hypotheses through different forms of research.
 You should use customer discovery to verify underlying assumptions about your target market early in the business development cycle to avoid costly consequences down the road.
 When you develop a product, you are operating under the assumption that people are experiencing a particular problem that current solutions don't address effectively.
+Documenting your findings at this stage with a case study writing service can help bring clarity and organization to the insights gathered, making it easier to refine your approach as you move forward.

 You'll have to ask yourself: Are people actually experiencing this pain point you described?
 How would I know?